Black Mountain College Research Resources

 Western Regional Archives, State Archives of North Carolina

 The Western Regional Archives (WRA) collects, preserves, and makes available for public use historical and evidential materials relating to Western North Carolina, including a great collection of archives from Black Mountain College.
 Hundreds of BMC-related materials are digitized and made available online as the Black Mountain College digital collection.
 The WRA is administered by the State Archives of North Carolina and operates under North Carolina General Statutes 121 and 132 in carrying out its archival mission and programs.
-The holdings consist primarily of private collections and some microfilmed county records.

 Black Mountain College Project

 Mary Emma Harris, author of The Arts at Black Mountain College, maintains an extensive archive of BMC-related materials.
 Her independent research is updated as The Black Mountain College Project.
 The project’s goal is to ensure that the history and influence of Black Mountain College are preserved and documented for future generations.

-The Special Collections of UNCA’s Ramsey Library includes a Black Mountain College Museum + Arts Center Collection, consisting of digitized materials from the BMCM+AC archives and permanent collection.
+The Special Collections of UNCA’s Ramsey Library includes a Black Mountain College Museum + Arts Center Collection, consisting of digitized materials from the archives and permanent collection of BMCM+AC.